 As part of our larger commitment to wildlife conservation, we've found a deeply resonant cause in Ellie, the youngest elephant amputee in Malaysia.
-Our support for Ellie and the Kuala Gandah Elephant Conservation Centre serves as a testament to how collective action can drive tangible change.
+Our support for Ellie and the Kuala Gandah Elephant Conservation Centre serves as a testament to how collective action can drive tangible change in animal conservation projects.
 It's a meaningful chapter in our ongoing commitment to making a real impact in both society and the environment.

 From pitfall to prosthetics